GraphPKU/Case_or_Rule/README.md

 We explore whether LLMs perform case-based or rule-based reasoning in this work.

+:star: Official code for [Case-Based or Rule-Based: How Do Transformers Do the Math?](https://arxiv.org/abs/2402.17709).

 ## requirements
 Tested combination of python packages that can successfully complete the program is listed in [requirements.txt](/requirements.txt).
 You can run the following script to install them.